MarcusLeoTKM/MarcusLeoTKM.github.io/nas-page.md

  - Shell & Language: Zsh, Python
  - Protocols & Tools: SMB, SSH, SMTP, VPN

 I chose **Pi OS Lite** for the NAS because the package I used called **OpenMediaVault** doesn't integrate well with desktop environments like Pi OS Full.
 The next step was navigating the system.
 Without a desktop interface, I had to do everything through the command line using Zsh.
-It took some time to get used to, but the good news is I always had my laptop ready for experimentation.
-Overall, programming the system turned out to be relatively easy.
+It took some time to get used to, but after that it was pretty fun.

-Accessing the files from outside the house wasn't a priority at the time, so I didn't configure port forwarding.
+I didn't configure port forwarding because I was told it was unsafe plus I didn't think I was going to access the files from outside the house.
 Instead, I assigned a static LAN IP to the board.

 NAS was soon up and running.
 Then I remote accessed the board and installed OpenMediaVault to monitor storage, network traffic and system logs.
 My drive used a HFS+ file system which caused compatibility issues, so I reformatted it to EXT4.
 I also ended up skipping RAID configuration for simplicity.